Sign Up for a Free Account

 Overview

 Ciguatoxin, which was first isolated from a dinoflagellate from the Gambier Islands (a small group of islands, remnants of a caldera, in French Polynesia in the Pacific Ocean) and termed Gambierdiscus toxicus, is the most common nonbacterial food toxin related to seafood ingestion in the United States, Canada, and more recently, Europe.
-Ciguatoxin represents a number of lipid-soluble polyethers that are acid and heat stable; tasteless, colorless, and odorless; and have a number of pharmacologic effects.
+Ciguatoxin represents various lipid-soluble polyethers that are acid and heat stable; tasteless, colorless, and odorless; and have a number of pharmacologic effects.
 The clinical syndrome, termed “ciguatera,” is a serious, although rarely lethal, human food toxicity related to the consumption of tropical reef fish.
 Because fish is eaten in such abundance and distributed throughout the world, ciguatera can occur most anywhere and should be familiar to treating physicians.
-Soon clinicians may be able to directly test for ciguatoxins in patients to verify that they have been exposed to ciguatoxin, as opposed to relying solely on the clinical presentation.
+Clinicians may soon be able to directly test for ciguatoxins in patients to verify that they have been exposed to ciguatoxin, as opposed to relying solely on the clinical presentation.

 Key points